BJNFNE/iphone2gnode/README.md

 ## Current Limitations
 - The iPhone must be jailbroken.
-- Only supports the iPhone 2G Notes database format.
+- Only supports the iPhone 2G database format.

 ## Required Development Packages
 - SQLite 3